decidim/decidim/README.md

 You have several rake tasks available:

 * `bundle exec rake development_app`: Creates a development app which you can use to run an application with the gems in your path.
-* `bundle exec rake decidim:generate_test_app`: Generates a dummy application to be used for testing.
+* `bundle exec rake test_app`: Generates a dummy application to be used for testing.
 * `bundle exec rake test_all`: Runs the tests of every engine using the dummy application